 Planning a Visit

 Osijek is a three-hour drive east of Zagreb along the A3 motorway, or reachable by regional rail on the same corridor.
 The city's compact centre means that once you arrive, everything including Ulica Kneza Trpimira is walkable from the main hotel cluster near Trg Ante Starčevića.
-For context on the full range of where to eat while in the city, the our full Osijek restaurants guide maps the scene across formats and price points.
-Because venue-specific booking information for Karaka is not publicly confirmed at the time of writing, visiting in person or enquiring locally is the most reliable approach, particularly for weekend evenings when Osijek's better addresses tend to fill with regulars.
+For context on the full range of where to eat while in the city, the Osijek restaurants guide maps the scene across formats and price points.
+Booking is recommended, particularly for weekend evenings when Karaka tends to fill with regulars.
 This is a city where showing up matters more than advance digital logistics.

 Just the Basics